General information on the gambling system reform

 -

-The most visible change to the status quo would be the permitted marketing by licenced gambling enterprises in Finland.
-These gambling enterprises would be allowed to advertise gambling games and themselves as enterprises in various channels, such as television, radio, newspapers and magazines, social media and outdoor marketing, subject to certain limitations.
+The most significant change to the current situation brought about by the new Gambling Act, which enters into force on 1 July 2027, will be the permitted marketing by licensed gambling companies in Finland.
+These gambling companies will be allowed to advertise gambling games and their company in various channels, such as television, radio, newspapers and magazines, their own social media accounts and outdoor marketing, subject to certain limitations.

-Opening up the gambling market to competition may be presumed to lead to a significant increase in the number of market actors.
+Opening the gambling market to competition is expected to lead to a significant increase in the number of market actors.
 In Denmark and Sweden, for example, the number of actors providing gambling games increased significantly after the introduction of the licensing system.
 It is likely that the reform will result in considerably higher marketing volume and visibility for gambling games.

-The new legislation would enable the marketing also of gambling games which current legislation has prohibited Veikkaus Oy from marketing due to the high risk of gambling-related harm associated with them.
-Holders of exclusive licence and gambling licence should ensure that their marketing is moderate in volume, scope, visibility and rate of repetition.
+The new legislation will allow the marketing of gambling games that current legislation prohibits Veikkaus Oy from promoting due to their high risk of gambling-related harm.
+Holders of exclusive licences and gambling licences must ensure that their marketing is moderate in volume, scope, visibility and rate of repetition.

 -

-All marketing should be moderate in volume, scope, visibility and rate of repetition.
-Marketing could not be targeted to minors or otherwise vulnerable persons.
+Marketing must be moderate in volume, scope, visibility and frequency.
+Marketing must not target minors or other vulnerable persons.

-Example of prohibited marketing include idealising gambling, painting a positive picture of heavy gambling, making gambling mundane, presenting gambling as a solution to a person’s financial difficulties or as an alternative to employment, and portraying gambling as being free from risk.
-Holder of licences would have limited scope to provide bonus game tokens and other extras such as free tickets during the customer relationship.
-All other provision of game tokens, free games, discounts or special combination offers would be prohibited.
-Direct marketing would be allowed to target only persons who have given their express consent to direct marketing.
-Telemarketing would always be prohibited.
+Licence holders will have limited scope to provide bonus play money and other extras such as free tickets during the customer relationship.
+All other provision of play money, free games, discounts or special combination offers is prohibited.
+Direct marketing may target only persons who have given their express consent to direct marketing.
+Telemarketing is always prohibited.

-On social media, gambling enterprises could market gambling games only on their own websites and social media accounts.
-Such marketing would not be allowed to be interactive with consumers.
-Hence commercial collaboration with social media influencers on the influencers’ own accounts would not be permitted.
+On social media, gambling companies may market gambling games only on their own websites and social media accounts.
+Such marketing may not be interactive with consumers.
+Therefore, commercial collaboration with social media influencers on the influencers’ own accounts is not permitted.
 The restriction seeks to protect young consumers in particular.

-The outdoor marketing of gambling games involving a high risk of harm, such as online casinos and betting, would be prohibited.
-While the brand marketing of licence holders in the competitive market would be permitted, marketing materials could not be placed in the vicinity of schools, for example.
-At sports events and other public events, it would be possible to market not only a licence holder’s brand but also its gambling games.
+The outdoor marketing of gambling games involving a specific risk of harm, such as online casinos and betting, is prohibited.
+While the brand marketing of licence holders in the competitive market is permitted, marketing materials may not be placed in the vicinity of schools, for example.
+At sports events and other public events, it will be possible to market not only a licence holder’s brand but also its gambling games.

-Under the new system, the marketing of the monopoly enterprise, i.e. Veikkaus, would be subject to the same provisions as actors in the competitive market, with certain exceptions.
+Under the new system, the marketing of the monopoly enterprise, i.e. Veikkaus, will be subject to the same provisions as actors in the competitive market, with certain exceptions.

-As is the case now, Veikkaus may not market the physical slot machines, casino games and places to play these that will remain exclusive to it.
-The marketing of these gambling games would only be permitted in the monitored arcades and casinos in which the said games have been placed.
-It would, however, be permitted to provide information on the locations and business hours of these places where gambling games may be played.
+As is the case now, Veikkaus may not market the physical slot machines and casino games that remain under its monopoly, nor the venues where they can be played.
+The marketing of these gambling games is only permitted in the monitored arcades and casinos in which the said games have been placed.
+It is, however, permitted to provide information on the locations and business hours of these places where gambling games may be played.

 -